The Most in-Demand UK FMCG Jobs 2021

-Key industries and jobs that are under increasing demand
+Key industries and jobs in FMCG that are under increasing demand

 Findings from the KPMG/ REC survey also suggested key industries and jobs that are under increasing demand.
 Included in this are hospitality jobs, care jobs, and the IT sector.

-Some stores have not survived this transition period, but some have taken the challenge of running an online business and have been able to increase their reach and profits substantially.
+Some stores have not survived this transition period, but some have taken on the challenge.
+With running an online business and being able to increase reach and profits.

-Hiring for e-commerce roles has rocketed by 143 per cent in the last year compared to the previous year, LinkedIn’s latest findings show.
-Current hotspots for e-commerce roles are Birmingham, Northampton, Manchester and Leicester.
+Hiring for e-commerce roles has rocketed by 143 per cent in the last year compared to the previous year.
+LinkedIn’s latest findings show that the current hotspots for e-commerce roles are Birmingham, Northampton, Manchester and Leicester.
 With roles that are in demand ranging from Marketing roles, ops and warehouse roles.

 2. Digital Content

-Working in digital content creation is great for businesses at the moment because the role can be done anywhere, you do not have to be office based.
+Working in digital content creation is great for businesses at the moment.
+This is because the role can be done anywhere, you do not have to be office based.

-The quality of digital content has always been important, but recently the amount of effective digital content needed has skyrocketed as a result of the increasing use of Ecommerce platforms for trading, the use of influencers on social media, and general persuasive copy that is needed across digital platforms.
+The quality of digital content has always been important, but recently the amount of effective digital content needed has skyrocketed.
+This is as a result of the increasing use of Ecommerce platforms for trading.
+With the added use of influencers on social media, and general persuasive copy that is needed across digital platforms.

-In the past year, LinkedIn has seen 118 per cent increase in the number of jobs posted in this line of work on its website.
+In the past year, LinkedIn has seen 118 per cent increase in the number of jobs posted in this line of work.

 3. Operations Management

-An operations manager has a broad remit of responsibilities, and what they specifically do will depend on the industry and the employer.
+An operations manager has a broad remit of responsibilities, and this will depend on the industry and employer.
 Overall an operations manager is in charge of the smooth running of an organisation.
 Areas they cover can be split into people, core operations, budgets, delivery and strategy.
 Successfully managing these five core areas will result in an efficient company.

-Included in the top companies that are hiring for operations managers are Network Rail, Tik Tok, KPMG, Vodafone and Asda.
+The top companies hiring for operations managers are Network Rail, Tik Tok, KPMG, Vodafone and Asda.

 4. Business Analyst

 Overall, the job of a business analyst is to help an organisation plan for the future.
-This involves understanding where the company is currently at, what its future needs may be and then creating solutions to meet these needs.
-This typically relates to IT and software solutions, but it may include other things like staffing and budgets.
+This involves understanding where the company is currently at, what its future needs may be and then creating solutions.
+This typically relates to IT and software solutions.
+It may include other things like staffing and budgets.

-If you’re interested in working as a business analyst, these are the top companies that are hiring; Betway Group, The Scottish Government, Save the Children, NRG and Kellogg Company.
+The top companies hiring analysts are; Betway Group, The Scottish Government, Save the Children, NRG and Kellogg Company.

 5. Social Media and Digital Marketing

-Standing out online is tough and businesses up and down the country are on the lookout for experts in social media and marketing to help drive up sales and ensure their products or services appeal to as many customers as possible.
+Standing out online is tough and businesses up and down the country are on the lookout for experts in social media and marketing.
+They help drive up sales and ensure their products or services appeal to as many as possible.

 Belfast, London and Manchester are all hotspots for jobs in this sector at the moment.

 We recruit many of these roles and more for the FMCG & Retail industries within the UK and Internationally.
-If you are looking for a role in these fields, please click the link below to match your CV to any opportunities we may have for you, or to keep your information on file for when we have an opportunity that would be right for you.
+If you are looking for a role in these fields, click the link below to match your CV to any opportunities we have.

 Or are you an FMCG & Retail company looking to expand but do not know where to start?
 Arrange a chat with one of our specialist consultants below.
-We love talking everything FMCG & Retail, so would be more than happy to chew the cud with you.
+We love talking everything FMCG & Retail, so would be more than happy to chat with you.